honzajavorek/honzajavorek.cz/content/2020-04-04_virtualenv-for-beginners-and-javascript-developers.md

 ## Summary

 As you've probably noticed, the article isn't as short as the [Git for Idiots (and Java developers)](https://trak3r.blogspot.com/2008/04/git-for-idiots-and-java-developers.html) was.
-That's partly because I'm a total failure when it comes to short articles, and partly because this isn't cheat sheet, this is a tutorial.
+That's partly because I'm a total failure when it comes to short articles, and partly because this isn't a cheat sheet, this is a tutorial.

-Of course, there are [existing tutorials](https://realpython.com/python-virtual-environments-a-primer/), but I decided to write my own, because I feel like the existing ones are either outdated, mixing things together, or starting with the magic instead of explaining the basics first.
+Of course, there are [existing tutorials](https://realpython.com/python-virtual-environments-a-primer/), but I decided to write my own, because I feel like the existing ones are either outdated, mixing things, or starting with the magic instead of explaining the basics first.

 I hope I helped you to understand Python's virtual environments!
 Here's the [**TL;DR** you can return to](#cheatsheet):